rdhyee/working-open-data-2014/lectures/day13.md

 Assignment in [nbviewer.ipython.org/github/rdhyee/working-open-data-2014/blob/master/notebooks/Day_13_B_Baby_Names_MF_Starter.ipynb](http://nbviewer.ipython.org/github/rdhyee/working-open-data-2014/blob/master/notebooks/Day_13_B_Baby_Names_MF_Starter.ipynb):

 > Submit a notebook that describes what you've learned about the nature of ambigendered names in the baby names database.
-(Due date: Monday, March 10 at 11:5pm --> bCourses assignment to come.)
-I'm interested in seeing what you do with the data set in this regard.
+(Due date: <s>Monday, March 10</s> Wed, March 12 at 11:5pm --> bCourses assignment) I'm interested in seeing what you do with the data set in this regard.
 At the minimum, show that you are able to run Day_13_C_Baby_Names_MF_Completed.
 Be creative and have fun.